Irritable Bowel Syndrome

 • Food cravings

-The major contributing cause of this disease is allergy and sensitivity to foods.
-The second most common contributing cause is a deficiency in the digestive function (lack of enzymes, bacterial overgrowth, dysbiosis (not enough good bacteria), lack of stomach acid secretion, etc).
-Both are assessable and treatable with our methods.
+A major contributing factor of this disease may be food sensitivity (IgG mediated) and/or allergy (IgE mediated).
+The second most common contributing cause is a deficiency in the digestive function (lack of enzymes), bacterial overgrowth (Small Intestinal Bacterial Overgrowth / SIBO), dysbiosis (not enough good bacteria), lack of stomach acid secretion, etc).
+These are assessable and treatable.

 Stress can be an associated symptom, and patients will definitely find that stressful periods cause a worsening of symptoms.
 The gastrointestinal system has an abundance of nerve supply that is termed the enteric nervous system, and this group of nerves is highly sensitive to the balance between the fight-or-flight nervous system and the rest-and-relaxation nervous system (sympathetic vs parasympathetic).
 An imbalance or maladaptation within this chain of nervous systems can cause poor digestive function, with the result of food sensitivities or digestive deficiencies.
 Thus, stress management and the assessment of the body’s stress burden may be important.

-How Dr Chan or Dr Ward approach IBS patients
+Dr Eric Chan (ND) & Dr Tawnya Ward (ND) approach IBS patients

-Depending on information obtained from the history and initial exam, we can find the best option for helping.
+Depending on information obtained from the history and initial exam, we will recommend additional testing and/or treatment options.

 We can assess the digestive tract and its local environment, checking to ensure that its digestive function is optimal.
 This involves checking for problems digesting proteins, fats or carbohydrates, whether there is enough stomach acid production, whether the proper bacteria are growing in the small and large intestine, whether there are any yeast or parasite infections causing the disorder, etc.